OWASP/wrongsecrets/README.md

 _Can be used for challenges 1-10_

 Follow the steps in [the README in the GCP subfolder](gcp/README.md).
+Note that this is [still](https://github.com/commjoen/wrongsecrets/issues/39) [work in progress](https://github.com/commjoen/wrongsecrets/issues/40)

 ## Special thanks & Contributors